adrianB1996/nextflow_docker_pipeline/README.md

 When done, you may want to complete the installation moving the `nextflow` executable into a directory in your `$PATH` variable.

-To run the pipeline ensure you have bam and bed files in the data/input file and run the following command:
+To run the pipeline ensure you have bam and bed files in the data/input file and run the following command inside the code repository at the top level.

     nexflow run main.nf